AiratTop/phpmyadmin-update/README.md

 sudo ./airat-phpmyadmin-update.sh
 ```

-**Notes:**
+## Notes:
-- The script works with the `/usr/share/phpmyadmin` folder.
-If your `phpMyAdmin` is installed in a different directory, simply update the `PMADIR` variable.
+- The script assumes phpMyAdmin is installed in `/usr/share/phpmyadmin`.
+If it is in a different directory, update the `PMADIR` variable in the script.
-- Before running the script, remember to update the phpMyAdmin version in the `VER` variable.
+- Update the `VER` variable in the script to the desired phpMyAdmin version before running it.
-- The `blowfish_secret` key in the `config.inc.php` file is automatically generated and added by the script.
+- A backup of the current phpMyAdmin directory is automatically created with a timestamped name (e.g., `/usr/share/phpmyadmin.backup-<timestamp>`).
-- A quick reference guide with explanations can be found [here](https://www.dmosk.ru/miniinstruktions.php?mini=phpmyadmin-update).
+- The script ensures the `tmp` directory is writable by setting `chmod 777`.

 Feel free to suggest or add improvements if needed.